parsakazempour/Gradient_descent_daily_review/README.md

 # What Is Gradient Descent in Machine Learning?

 Gradient Descent is an optimization algorithm for finding a local minimum of a differentiable function.
 Gradient descent in machine learning is simply used to find the values of a function's parameters (coefficients) that minimize a cost function as far as possible.

+# How Gradient Descent Works

+Gradient descent is like hiking down to the bottom of a valley because it is a minimization algorithm that minimizes a given function.

+The equation below describes what the gradient descent algorithm does: b is the next position of our climber, while a represents his current position.
+The minus sign refers to the minimization part of the gradient descent algorithm.
+The gamma in the middle is a waiting factor and the gradient term ( Δf(a) ) is simply the direction of the steepest descent.